 There are multiple ways to contact Lexington Law if you want to sign up for one of the firm’s credit repair packages or speak to a representative about the firm’s services.

-Lexington Law renders services in all states except Oregon and North Carolina.
+Lexington Law renders services in all states except Oregon.
 The law firm has two physical offices: one in West Valley City, Utah, and the other in Phoenix, Arizona.

 Lexington Law’s offices are open during the following days and times: